Bifurcations in Interior Transmission Eigenvalues: Theory and Computation: Parametric ITE trajectories

-While the above result only applies to smooth portions of eigenpair trajectories, we may use a limiting argument to study exceptional points.
-Notably, the following result provides conditions under which the \emph{exceptional points} in eigen\emph{pair} trajectories predicted by \cref{thm:bifurc,cor:bifurc} correspond to \emph{bifurcation points} in eigen\emph{value} trajectories.
+Recall \cref{lem:bifurc_ord}, which only applies to smooth portions of eigenpair trajectories.
+We may use it in a limiting argument to study exceptional points.
+Notably, the following result provides conditions under which the \emph{exceptional points} in eigen\emph{pair} trajectories predicted by \cref{thm:bifurc,cor:bifurc} correspond to \emph{algebraic bifurcation points} in eigen\emph{value} trajectories.